Therapeutic Recreation Diploma

 - Function effectively independently, on a team, and in stressful situations

-The Therapeutic Recreation Diploma program includes a 320-hour practicum in Year 2.
+The Therapeutic Recreation Diploma program includes a 320-hour (two months) practicum in Year 2.

 Students in the online program will be required to attend an on-campus workshop for assessment of practical skills before starting their practicum experience.
 Tutorial support is also available.